Monthly Image Competition

 Annual Publications Competition

-A committee of designers, editors, and marketing professionals from the college/university hosting the Annual Symposium judge each entry.
-They look to see how photography is used in the publication.
+Annual Publication Competition awards the best use of photography in university/college publications and takes place at the end of the academic year.
+Members enter the Annual Publications Competition by mailing in magazines, posters, printed advertisements and more, which incorporate their images.
+A committee of designers, editors, and marketing professionals from the college/university hosting the Annual Symposium judge how photography is used in each entry.
 Awards are given to the institution in this competition and are presented at the symposium.

 Annual Narrative Series Competition